atucker2346/ai110-module2show-pawpal-starter/reflection.md

 **b.
 Design changes**

+- Did your design change during implementation?
+- If yes, describe at least one change and why you made it.

 Yes, the design evolved significantly during implementation.
 One key change was the relationship between Scheduler and Pet:

 **Initial Design**: The Scheduler had a direct reference to a single Pet instance (`self.pet`), suggesting it would schedule tasks for one pet at a time.